nicholas-ooi/battle_of_favourites/README.md

 ## /src/routes/api/favourites.ts

 In the get operation, we could do a logical switch of operations in different ways of fetching data
+To pass a query parameter into calling an API via sveltekit. `request.query` would obtain from the string `/api/favourites?operation=1`
 Since we could fetch data in various ways such as by random, a single data, multiple data, filtered data etc..
 In this case, we will just zoom into `result = await getFavourite()`
 `getFavourite()` would be called from another backend script.